 Australia requires a wide variety of investments by foreign businesses to be reviewed and approved before completion

-A foreign person or entity making an acquisition that requires approval under the Act must apply to FIRB for a notification that the Treasurer has no objection to the acquisition before completion of the acquisition, and the agreement to make the acquisition must be subject to receiving FIRB approval.
+A foreign person or entity making an acquisition that requires approval under the Act must apply to FIRB for a notification that the Treasurer has no objection to the acquisition before completion of the acquisition, and any agreement to make the acquisition must be subject to receiving FIRB approval.

 An application includes a filing fee that varies according to the type of deal and the deal value.

-A "substantial interest" in an Australian entity: An acquisition of an interest of 20 percent or more in an Australian entity valued at more than AUD 252 million (approximately US$180 million).
+- A "substantial interest" in an Australian entity: An acquisition of an interest of 20 percent or more in an Australian entity valued at more than AUD 266 million (approximately US$180 million).
 This monetary threshold has been temporarily removed as part of the COVID-19 interim measures (see further below)

 Certain types of investors receive differing treatment for their deals:

-Fair trade agreement investors: Consistent with Australia's fair trade agreement commitments, higher monetary thresholds apply to certain acquisitions made by investors from Chile, Japan, South Korea, China, Singapore, New Zealand, the US and countries for which the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TPP) is in force.
-For example, an acquisition of an Australian entity by an agreement country investor will only require FIRB approval if the entity is valued at more than AUD 1.094 billion (approximately US$871 million), unless the investment relates to a "sensitive business" such as media, telecommunications, transport, defense and military-related industries (to which a lower threshold applies) or the investor is a foreign government investor.
+- Free trade agreement investors: Consistent with Australia's free trade agreement (FTA) commitments, higher monetary thresholds apply to certain acquisitions made by investors from Chile, Japan, South Korea, China, Singapore, New Zealand, the US and countries for which the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TPP) is in force.
+For example, an acquisition of an Australian entity by an FTA country investor will only require FIRB approval if the entity is valued at more than AUD 1.154 billion (approximately US$780 million), unless the investment relates to a "sensitive business" such as media, telecommunications, transport, defense and military-related industries (to which a lower threshold applies) or the investor is a foreign government investor.
 However, as part of the COVID-19 interim measures (see further below), all monetary thresholds have been temporarily removed, including for FTA country investors

-Foreign government investors: Stricter rules apply to foreign government investors (which can include domestic or offshore entities where a foreign government holds a direct or upstream interest of 20 percent or more, or foreign governments of more than one foreign country that hold an aggregate interest of 40 percent or more).
-In general, foreign government investors must obtain approval before acquiring a direct interest (generally, at least a 10 percent holding or the ability to influence, participate in or control) in any Australian asset or entity, starting a new business or acquiring mining, production or exploration interests.
+- Foreign government investors: Stricter rules apply to foreign government investors, which can include domestic or offshore entities where a foreign government and its associates hold a direct or upstream interest of 20 percent or more, or foreign governments of more than one foreign country and their associates hold an aggregate interest of 40 percent or more.
+In general, foreign government investors must obtain FIRB approval before acquiring a direct interest (generally, at least a 10 percent holding or the ability to influence, participate in or control) in any Australian asset or entity, starting a new business or acquiring mining, production or exploration interests

 The Treasurer may prohibit an investment if he or she believes it would be contrary to the national interest.
 In making this decision, while the concept of "national interest" is not defined in the legislation, the Treasurer will broadly consider:

 - The impact on national security (with advice from the Critical Infrastructure Centre on national security risks to critical infrastructure)